ollewelin/pytorch_object_detection_sorting_robot/README.md

 ## Thanks to..

-This project was stongly inpired by this tutorial from
+This project was stongly inpired by this awsome tutorial made by

+Sovit Ranjan Rath

 https://debuggercafe.com